Rahul-Tandon-17/cloudprojectrasabot/data/nlu.md

 - Anyone there

 ## intent:callfirestation
-- I am stuck in the building
+- stuck in the building
 - there is fire
 - building is burning
-- he is stuck in the building
-- she is stuck in the building
 - burning
 - call firestation
 - smoke
 - come down
 - fire
+- I can't come out of the building
+- I am stuck in a lift
+- There is fire in neighbour's house
+- I am at a height and I cannot come down

 ## intent:callhospital
 - I am hurt